Tulsipur, Dang: Education

 The, then zonal headquarter of Rapti zone hosts various Government, Public-Private and Private educational institutions.
-Nepal Sanskrit University, NSU (formerly Mahendra Sanskrit University) is the only Sanskrit university and 2nd oldest University of Nepal which is well known all over Nepal and India for the quality of education it provides promoting the ancient Sanskrit, Vedic Astrology, Nepali literature education in Nepal.
-Students from all over Nepal, from Mechi to Mahakali use to come for vedic language study.
-It is mainly famous for its cost-effective, which can even be touted almost free, education in Sanskrit.
-Its main administrative office is located in Beljhundi whereas campus is in Bijauri.
-Other prominent institution includes Rapti Babai Campus which provides its facilities in various educational streams up to master's degree.
-Central Ayurvedic College, Rapti life Care Hospital's Staff Nurse programme is also very famous in the Region.
+Nepal Sanskrit University, NSU (formerly Mahendra Sanskrit University), is the only Sanskrit university and the second- oldest University of Nepal which is well known all over Nepal and India for the quality of education it provides promoting ancient Sanskrit, Vedic Astrology, Nepali literature.
+Students from all over Nepal, from Mechi to Mahakali used to come for Vedic language study.
+It is mainly famous for its cost-effective education in Sanskrit, which is often considered nearly free.
+Its main administrative office is located in Beljhundi whereas the campus is in Bijauri.
+Other prominent institutions include Rapti Babai Campus, which offers various educational streams up to the master's degree level.
+Central Ayurvedic College and Rapti Life Care Hospital's Staff Nurse program are also well known in the region.